You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 13. Copyright, takedown, moderation and legal records

-BTR may process information connected with copyright notices, image-rights complaints, trademark complaints, privacy complaints, publicity-rights complaints, artist-likeness complaints, ownership disputes, moderation reports, safety reports, fraud reports, chargebacks, counter-notices, and legal requests.
+BTR may process information connected with copyright notices, image-rights complaints, trademark complaints, privacy complaints, publicity-rights complaints, artist-likeness complaints, ownership disputes, moderation reports, safety reports, child-safety reports, fraud reports, chargebacks, counter-notices, and legal requests.

 This information may include: